Edgenius/PlatoDocSite/content/pdf-form-submissions/p110-display-or-search.md

 +++

-At initial, it only show the submitted time and uploaded files (if the form has upload fields).
+At initial, it only shows the submitted time and uploaded files (if the form has upload fields).
 Searching is also not enabled by default.
 Press "Edit Display Field", you can select which fields are shown up or searchable.

 ![Submission](/images/page/submission/edit-display.png)